 - Follow the steps listed in the workflows to set up connectivity ExpressRoute workflows for circuit provisioning and circuit states.

-Make sure that you have enabled ExpressRoute premium add-on when configuring connectivity to Office 365 services and Dynamics 365.
+Make sure that you have enabled ExpressRoute premium add-on when configuring connectivity to Office 365 services.

 Can my existing ExpressRoute circuits support connectivity to Office 365 services and Dynamics 365?

 Yes.
 Your existing ExpressRoute circuit can be configured to support connectivity to Office 365 services.
 Make sure that you have sufficient capacity to connect to Office 365 services and that you have enabled premium add-on.
 Network planning and performance tuning for Office 365 helps you plan your connectivity needs.
 Also, see Create and modify an ExpressRoute circuit.